tuosuniversity/Vellum/Output/EN/2_The Structures of Thought/13_Quantum_Mindfulness_and_Perceptual_Reality.md

 ## Article 1

-### SEO-Optimized Title: Your Brain Isn't Just Seeing Reality – It's Building It.
+### Your Brain Isn't Just Seeing Reality – It's Building It.
 Here's How.

 **Unlocking the Scientific Secret of Perception in Quantum Mindfulness**